Jonathan2251/lbd/source/about.rst

 of a computer program be generated and executed.
 IR stands for Intermediate Representation.
 The middle part is this book's work flow.
-Except clang, the other blocks need to be extended for a new backend development (Many backend extending clang too, but Cpu0 backend has not this need at this point).
+Except clang, the other blocks need to be extended for a new backend development (Cpu0 backend extending clang too, however Cpu0 backend uses Mips ABI and can use Mips-clang).
 This book implement the yellow boxes part.
 The green parts of this figure, lld and elf2hex for Cpu0 backend, can be found on http://jonathan2251.github.io/lbt/index.html.